This article describes the regulations, if deploying NSX-T Edges as appliance and show the supported deployment scenarios.

 - Backup consumes much traffic: It is possible to setup the Backup communication at the uplinks used for Management traffic instead consuming bandwidth of the workload bandwidth.

 - Workload Outage: Under some circumstances it might be possible NSX is facing some problems and communication through the N-VDS is disrupted.
 In this scenario you still have access to the Management network since it is separated from the Workload traffic and N-VDS.
 So NSX problems does not affect the Management traffic.

 NSX-T Edge appliance on different vSphere cluster not prepared for NSX-T

 The most powerful Edge deployment scenario would be to use dedicated physical hosts and install these hosts as “Edge Cluster”, but sometimes this is to expensive depending to your use case.
 In this case the next best opportunity to deploy a Edge is to locate the Edge appliance on a separated vSphere Cluster which is not prepared for NSX.
 This brings the following advantages.

 - TEP VLAN could be the same for Edge and ESXi hosts which will be prepared for NSX, because the Edge is located at ESXi hosts which are not memeber of any TEP network

-- MTU of 1600 Bytes or higher is just needed for L2 traffic, because TEP traffic stays inside the same VLAN segment
+- MTU of 1600 Bytes or higher is just needed for L2 traffic, because TEP traffic stay inside one VLAN

 - Traffic from Edge to the physical environment and the internet is separated to different uplinks and does not consume bandwidth of East-West-Traffic.